Name written in water

 “Shh calm yourself, you were just having a bad dream that’s all” A young girls voice said.

 A lamp was lit and a girl with red hair became visible in the dim light.
 Her face was freckled and slightly plain but the heat from the lamp ignited smells of wild pressed flowers.
 Her hair was curly and wild like cotton grass and she had a slightly upturned button nose like a doll with pricked pursed lips.

 “Have no fear princess, I am Airmed, Miach’s sister” The girl smiled warmly.
-Her eyes were a deep hazeled green and her voice was soft but reassuring and without pretence.
+Her eyes were a deep hazelled green and her voice was soft but strong and reassuring and without pretense.

 “Oh hello-“ The princess said confusedly, still in a stupor from her dream.

 “If you’re having trouble sleeping, I might have something for you.”
 Airmed said as she started to rise from the seat she’d taken at the side of Ernmas’s borrowed bed.

 The bed itself was simple and elegant, fit for a noble or lord but certainly below the station of a princess.

 “Is no magic princess, it’s my own herbal remedy, will you come with me?”
 The girl said stretching out her hand.

 Ernmas looked at the hand which looked soft but stained at the tips with green and under her nails there appeared to be soil and it gave off an earthy smell.